SimonXinWang/nearmap-python-coding-test/README.md

 The data.zip file contains the log files, and the resources folder contains PDF files with descriptions of the above mentioned message formats.

-Use python 3.6
-Use matplotlib.pyplot for visualisation
+Use python 3.6, and use matplotlib.pyplot for visualisation